15 Customer Segmentation Examples + How to Segment

 For example, if a customer consistently views smart home gadgets, you can send them personalized recommendations for related products, such as smart speakers or security systems. eCommerce applications such as Amazon often use this type of segmentation to market their products in a personalized way to their customers.

-By identifying what excites and motivates your customers, you can craft personalized messages and offers that speak directly to their passions and improve customer centricity
+By identifying what excites and motivates your customers, you can craft personalized messages and offers that speak directly to their passions and improve customer centricity.

 Pinterest segments users based on their interests and the types of content they engage with on the platform.
 This allows Pinterest to deliver personalized content and advertisements that resonate with users’ hobbies, such as DIY projects, fashion, or home decor.

-When you understand what your customers deeply care about—sustainability, innovation, or social justice—you can align your messaging and offerings to match their principles.
+When you understand what your customers deeply care about—sustainability, innovation, or social justice—you can align your business messaging and offerings to match their principles.

 The Body Shop segregates its customers based on their values, such as using cruelty-free products and sustainable sourcing.
 Appealing to consumers who value ethical beauty products fosters brand loyalty among those who prioritize these principles in their purchasing decisions.